 How AI can change the day-to-day of HR recruiters

-In short, AI means less busy work, more human interaction, and better results.
+In short, utilizing AI recruiting tools means less busy work, more human interaction, and better results.
 If you’re an HR recruiter, chances are you already use some form of screening software to find candidates that match your company’s needs.
 As AI advances, it will make the job of HR recruiters easier.
 AI leads to efficiencies in a number of key areas in the hiring process, including by pre-screening the countless resumes that may cross the HR recruiter’s desk using algorithms to match skills on resumes to those required of the job.
 AI can also take the form of chatbots that interact in a personalized way with prospective applicants, can anticipate and communicate timeframes to potential candidates, email applicants who are algorithmically ruled out of contention for the job, and schedule interviews with quality candidates.
 The busy work of screening applicants—even researching applicant’s backgrounds on social media—can now be streamlined with AI tools.
 These recruiting industry trends will spell good news for the HR recruiter, who will be able to focus on the human side of “human resources” and spend more time with a shortlist of qualified candidates, deserving of thoughtful consideration.

 But can software take that next step?
 Will software ever really be able to detect soft skills?
 More lifelike AI can anticipate human needs, but this does not necessarily translate to the ability to “read” people.
 Still, HR recruiting trends show the increased use of AI to help with first-round interviews.
 There is now technology that can scan behavioral responses or use facial recognition software to screen candidates early in the interview process.
 Getting interviewed by a robot?
 It sounds a little like science fiction, but it may be standard in the industry soon.